 It’s common to have questions about when CMA CPE requirements due dates fall.
 And as a Certified Management Accountant, your education doesn’t end once you’ve completed your degree or even once you’ve passed the CMA Exam.
 In order to maintain your CMA certification, you’ll need to complete a certain number of continuing professional education (CPE) credits every year.
 This requirement ensures that your knowledge of new concepts and techniques in the field remains up to date.
 Additionally, you’ll become familiar with the latest technology to serve your clients best.

-We’ve put together some answers to commonly-asked questions about CPE credit requirements for a CMA.
+We’ve gathered some answers to commonly-asked questions about CPE credit requirements for a CMA.

 Every year, a CMA must complete 30 hours of continuing education.
 At least two of these hours must cover the subject of ethics in accounting or business.